 SkyeBrowse occupies a distinct position among free photogrammetry tools: it is the only option built around video input and cloud processing, with a free tier that produces shareable, measurement-ready 3D models without requiring local software, GPU hardware, or photo management workflows.
 For drone operators who capture video rather than stills, it is the fastest path from raw footage to a usable model.

 The Lite tier at app.skyebrowse.com accepts a drone video file, an optional telemetry log for georeferencing, and returns a 3D model within minutes.
-Models are hosted in the cloud and shareable via link — useful for collaborative workflows in construction, insurance, and public safety.
+Models are hosted in the cloud and shareable by link — useful in collaborative settings where the team reviewing a scene is not the same team that flew the drone.

 FAQ